tradle/why-hypercore/FAQ.md

 ### Multi-device editing with conflict resolution (CRDT)

+- CRDT are a new way for achieving consensus.
+It is super cool as it allows distributed actors to arrive at the same state, like blockchain nodes, but with transactions that are applied in a different order.
 - CRDT must use the above clocks for structured data and for document editing (docs, slides).
 - With multiple devices comes a need for per-device key management, key coordination and revocation.
 Key management in general is missing in Hypercore.